 The Royal Gorge Field Office proposes to implement an Expanded Amenity Fee at all of it's camping facilities that provide the level of services required by the Federal Lands Recreation Enhancement Act (FLREA) to provide sufficient resources to manage the sites.
 Services include providing clean and sanitary facilities, appropriate locations and structures for campfires, and an agency presence.
-To cover current management and operations costs three different fee structures are proposed.
-Basic level sites would be \$20/night for individual sites and \$40/night for group sites (where available).
-This fee would apply to the Turtle Rock Campground and the Bank and Sand Gulch Campground.
-A primitive level site would be \$10/night per site.
-This fee would apply to the Shavano, Burmac, County Road 304 and Browns Grotto camping areas when facilities are installed following guidance found in the Chaffee County Camping Management Plan.
-An overflow camping fee of \$10/vehicle is also proposed to address management costs and resource impacts for periods of camping demand that exceeds campsite availability such as holiday weekends.
+To cover current management and operations costs now and into the future over the approximate ten year life of this business plan three different fee structures are proposed.
+Basic level sites would initially be \$20/night for individual sites and \$40/night for group sites (where available).
+This could increase up to \$30/\$60 over the life of the plan.
+This fee would apply to the Turtle Rock Campground and the Bank and Sand Gulch Campground initially.
+A primitive level site would be \$10/night per site with a cap of \$18/night over the life of the plan.
+This fee would apply to the Shavano, Burmac, County Road 304, Browns Grotto and Penrose Commons camping areas when facilities are installed following guidance found in the associated management plans.
+An overflow camping fee of \$10/vehicle, with a \$18/night cap, is also proposed to address management costs and resource impacts for periods of camping demand that exceeds campsite availability such as holiday weekends.
 This overflow fee would only be charged where the necessary level of facilities are provided and as indicated by management plans.